Skip to Main Content

 Retail Market

-National Landing’s prominent retail areas, curated with several local, minority, and women-owned businesses, saw nearly 1.9M people this quarter.
-Two such businesses, Bird’s Eye Tiki Thai and Falafel Inc., are graduating to brick-and-mortar spaces from their Water Park kiosks where they were able to test the northern Virginia market with less risk.
+National Landing’s prominent retail areas, curated with several local, minority, and women-owned businesses, saw over 1.9M people in Q4.
+Two such businesses, Falafel Inc. and Bird’s Eye Tiki Thai, have reached the milestone of moving to brick-and-mortar spaces from their Water Park kiosks where they were able to test the northern Virginia market with less risk.

 With recent and anticipated openings, National Landing’s retail offerings include more neighborhood serving establishments, including food and beverage, personal service, entertainment, and experiential retail.
-National Landing has welcomed nearly 30 new business this year and over 10 new openings are anticipated in the coming months.
+National Landing welcomed nearly 30 new business in 2025 and anticipates nearly 20 new openings in the coming months.

 Foot Traffic Year-over-Year Growth